 Make Smart Hiring Decisions

 Many eyecare practices are known for having a high turnover on staff, and high turnover can be very costly.
-Hiring right from the get-go can help your practice avoid those turnover hiccups.
-Don't settle on a team of staff that you think can just get by.
-Seek out to find a select handful of teammates that will help you grow your practice from the ground up.
+Hiring smart from the get-go can reduce turnover and create long-term trust within your staff.
+Don't settle on a team of staff that you think can be good for now.
+Take the time needed to select a handful of teammates that will help you grow your practice from the ground up.

 Network Like You've Never Networked Before

 Networking in your practice's community is going to help you build those connections with future patients, business mentors, and staff.
-You never know who you'll meet and how they will be able to help your practice in the future.
+You never know who you'll meet at local charity events and small business conventions.
+They could help your practice in the future.

 Consider a Consultant